Lemon695/obsidian-lemon-toolkit/README.md

 ### Command Palette

 - **Open command palette** - Open a dedicated command palette showing only Lemon Toolkit commands.
-Commands are sorted by most recently used, with pinned commands always at the top.
+Commands can be sorted by most recently used or most frequently used, with pinned commands always at the top.
 Includes fuzzy search and usage statistics
 - **Open settings** - Quickly open the plugin settings page to modify configurations

 ### File Information View